Learn how to clean a black stove top easily with this DIY cleaner…

 Keep scrubbing until you are satisfied and your stove top is clear of the grease and food.

 Once you are done scrubbing, wipe away the baking soda solution with a few paper towels.

 The baking soda makes the glass surface kind of cloudy, so the glass cleaner takes care of this.

-I only hope you can learn from my mistakes in the past, and hope this cleaning method helps you get your sparkly clean glass stovetop back!
+I hope you can learn from my mistakes in the past with this easy cleaning method that will help you get your sparkly clean glass stove top back!

 - 2 tbsp.
 3% hydrogen peroxide

 - 2 tbsp. baking soda

 - glass cleaner

 - paper towels